-However, as discussed in the preceding section, here as well, the approach is a bit more simplistic than a behavioral approach based on a combination of broader behavioral and institutional accounts.
-First, conducting research on conditional cooperation, we will demonstrate how, for many people, knowing that the tax authorities will collect tax from other evaders might increase their willingness to pay.
-Second, a meta-analysis conducted on the effectiveness of deterrence has shown that increased levels of trust also improve authorities’ ability to deter people.
-Third, most of the studies in this area overlook factors developed in previous sections, such as understanding the heterogeneity of the effect (e.g., what segment of the population reacts to what type of regulatory approach), its durability and sustainability (e.g., what is the effect on taxpayers’ behaviors in the year that follow), and its broader effects (e.g., how taxpayers will behave in other contexts) .
+However, as discussed in the preceding section, this approach to identifying a connection between people’s perceptions of trustworthiness and intrinsic compliance is somewhat less sophisticated than a behavioral approach based on a combination of broader behavioral and institutional accounts.
+First, based on research on conditional cooperation, we will demonstrate how many people’s willingness to pay taxes can increase when they know that the tax authorities are collecting taxes from other tax evaders.
+Second, a meta-analysis examining the effectiveness of deterrence has shown that higher levels of trust can enhance the authorities’ ability to deter individuals.
+Third, most of the studies in this field overlook factors that we developed in previous sections.
+These include understanding the heterogeneity of the effect (that is, identifying which segment of the population reacts to a particular regulatory approach), determining its durability and sustainability on taxpayers’ behaviors in the years that follow, and evaluating its broader effects, such as how taxpayers will behave in other contexts.

 Importance of tax morale

-The determinants of tax compliance and their relationship to tax morale have been subjects of extensive empirical research in recent years, yielding nuanced and sometimes conflicting results.
-Several studies have explored the efficacy of various interventions designed to enhance tax compliance, with a particular focus on messages that appeal to tax morale.
-Hallsworth et al. demonstrated, through large-scale natural field experiments involving over 200,000 UK taxpayers, that social norm messages emphasizing widespread compliance can significantly increase timely tax payments.[1]
-Similarly, Bott et al., using a randomized field experiment with 15,000 Norwegian taxpayers likely to have unreported foreign income, found that moral appeals highlighting the societal benefits of tax contributions positively influenced compliance among certain taxpayer groups.[2]
-However, the relationship between tax morale interventions and compliance is not uniformly positive.
-De Neve et al., in a comprehensive study involving over 1 million Belgian taxpayers across two tax years, concluded that while simplification and deterrence messages were highly effective, appeals to tax morale were not only ineffective but potentially counterproductive in some instances.[3]
-This variability in outcomes suggests that the efficacy of tax morale interventions may be context-dependent, influenced by factors such as cultural norms, existing levels of compliance, and the specific framing of the moral appeal.
-Furthermore, as noted by Carrillo et al., who conducted two-stage randomized experiments with over 80,000 Ecuadorian firms, the results of such interventions can be mixed, indicating a complex interplay between tax morale, compliance behaviors, and the broader socio-economic context.[4]
-These findings collectively underscore the need for a nuanced approach to tax compliance strategies, recognizing that while tax morale can be a powerful lever for increasing compliance, its effectiveness is moderated by a range of contextual and individual factors.
+In recent years, extensive empirical research has been conducted on the determinants of tax compliance and their correlation with tax morale.
+This research has yielded nuanced and sometimes conflicting results.
+Several studies have examined the effectiveness of different measures aimed at improving tax compliance, especially through messages that promote tax morale.
+Michael Hallsworth and colleagues conducted large-scale natural field experiments involving over 200,000 U.K. taxpayers.
+They found that social norm messages emphasizing widespread compliance can significantly increase timely tax payments.
+Similarly, Kristina Bott and colleagues conducted a randomized field experiment with 15,000 Norwegian taxpayers considered likely to have unreported foreign income.
+According to their findings, moral appeals emphasizing the societal benefits of tax contributions positively influenced compliance among certain taxpayer groups.
+However, the impact of tax morale interventions on compliance is not consistently positive.
+Jan-Emmanuel De Neve and his team conducted a comprehensive study that examined the tax records of more than 1 million Belgian taxpayers over a period of two years.
+They concluded that simplification and deterrence messages were highly effective.
+However, appeals to tax morale were not only ineffective but, in some cases, were even counterproductive.
+The varying outcomes indicate that the effectiveness of interventions aimed at improving tax morale may be dependent on the context, including cultural norms, existing compliance levels, and how the moral appeal is presented.
+Furthermore, as Paul Carrillo and colleagues noted after conducting two-stage randomized experiments with over 80,000 Ecuadorian firms, the results of such interventions can be mixed, indicating a complex interplay between tax morale, compliance behaviors, and the broader socioeconomic context.
+These findings emphasize the importance of a nuanced approach to tax compliance strategies.
+It is important to recognize that although tax morale can be a powerful tool for increasing compliance, its effectiveness is influenced by a range of contextual and individual factors.

-Competing Tax Regulatory Approaches
+Competing tax regulatory approaches